Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

 draft-ietf-dprive-rfc7627-bis-01

+* Re-structure section 3.5 (was 2.5)
+  * Collect considerations for recursive resolvers together
+  * Re-work several sections here to clarify their context (e.g. ‘Rogue servers' becomes ‘Active attacks on resolver configuration’)
+  * Add discussion of resolver selection
 * Update text and old reference on Snowdon revelations.
 * Add text on and references to QNAME minimisation RFC and deployment measurements
 * Correct outdated references
-* Clarify scope
+* Clarify scope by adding a Scope section (was Risks overview)
 * Clarify what risks are considered in section 3.4.2
-* Re-structure section 3.5 (was 2.5), re-work several sections here
-* Add discussion of resolver selection

 draft-ietf-dprive-rfc7627-bis-00